 In the nine months that the 101st Airborne Division spent in Mosul, a semblance of normalcy returned to the city and Mosul's various groups and even some former regime elements were able to form working relationships.
+Many of the practices instituted by Major General and Arab nationalists controlled the west side of Mosul and Kurdish political parties and militias controlled the east side.38 In October 2004, the 3rd SBCT, 2nd ID was replaced by the 1st SBCT, 25th ID.
+One of the 1st SBCT, 25th ID's battalions, however, was immediately deployed to Fallujah as part of Operation Phantom Fury, leaving Mosul with only 3 battalions.39 As the Coalition deployed fewer combat forces to Ninawa, insurgents from Fallujah fled in large numbers to Mosul.

-Many of the practices instituted by Major General Petraeus would become the core of a revised counterinsurgency strategy that is now being used to re-secure Mosul.
-The level of security in Mosul was at its highest under the 101st Airborne.
-These levels have not been seen in the city since the departure of the 101st Airborne Division.
+Petraeus would become the core of a revised counterinsurgency strategy that is now being used to re-secure Mosul.
+The level of security in Mosul was at its highest under the 101St Airborne Division.
+These levels have not been seen in the city since the departure of the 101St.

 In January 2004, Task Force Olympia, about 8,700 soldiers built around the 3rd Stryker BCT (SBCT), 2nd ID, replaced the 101st Airborne Division reducing the number of forces in Ninawa by half.
-In less than twelve months, the gains made by the 101st Airborne Division were reversed.
-During 2004, ethnic tensions grew and a balance emerged whereby insurgents and Arab nationalists controlled the west side of Mosul and Kurdish political parties and militias controlled the east side.
-In October 2004, the 3rd SBCT, 2nd ID was replaced by the 1st SBCT, 25th ID.
-One of the 1st SBCT, 25th ID's battalions, however, was immediately deployed to Fallujah as part of Operation Phantom Fury, leaving Mosul with only 3 battalions.
-As the Coalition deployed fewer combat forces to Ninawa, insurgents from Fallujah fled in large numbers to Mosul.
+In less than twelve months, the gains made by the 101st Airborne Division were reversed.37 During 2004, ethnic tensions grew and a balance emerged whereby insurgents

 In the second week of November 2004, insurgents mostly associated with AQI and Ansar al-Sunna, in addition to some former regime groups, began conducting operations against Coalition and Iraqi Security Forces across the city and targeting Kurds in eastern Mosul.
 On November 11th, several hundred insurgents stormed police stations across the city.
 Instead of confronting the masked gunmen, all but 200 of Mosul's 5,000 policemen refused to fight and melted away into the population.
 The insurgents then established themselves in western Mosul and some areas of eastern Mosul.
 Undermanned Coalition Forces relied on several thousand Kurdish peshmerga to help retake the city.
-Fighting ensued over the next two weeks, leaving many killed and wounded before a degree of security was restored.
+Fighting ensued over the next two weeks, leaving many killed and wounded before a degree of security was restored.40

 The Battle for Mosul in November 2004 had lasting implications.
-First, Kurdish forces re-entered the city in large numbers and in one form or another.
+First, Kurdish forces reentered the city in large numbers.
 Those units have not left, as they were re-flagged and now operate as the 2nd Iraqi Army Division.
-Second, before November 2004, Sunni Arab insurgents associated with the former regime operated in Mosul, but afterward the dominant presence was AQI and Ansar al-Sunna, which were firmly entrenched in western Mosul and parts of eastern Mosul.
+Second, before November 2004, Sunni Arab insurgents associated with the former regime operated in Mosul, but afterward there was an increasing presence of AQI and Ansar al-Sunna, which were firmly entrenched in western Mosul and parts of eastern Mosul.
 A stalemate emerged with overwhelmingly-Kurdish army forces operating on the east side of the city and insurgents on the west side.
 The city's Sunni Arab population tolerated and even supported AQI and other insurgents and Mosul developed into a hub for AQI.
 This stalemate did not change very much through 2006.